wingos80/minesweeper_solved/README.md

 ## Contact

-For any questions or comments, feel free to contact me:
+For any questions or comments, feel to contact the following email for the python implementation of minesweeper:

 - Email: seastanmora@gmail.com

+And the following emails for the solver implementation:

+- elias@boegel.nl
+- wingyc80@gmail.com